prefix-dev/pixi/docs/tutorials/python.md

 In pixi, unlike other package managers, this is explicitly stated in the `pyproject.toml` file.
 The main reason being so that you can choose which environment this package should be included in.

-### Managing both Conda and PyPI dependencies in pixi
+### Managing both conda and PyPI dependencies in pixi

 Our projects usually depend on other packages.